Glossary of jazz and popular music: O

 In jazz, to improvise in an "outside" manner means to play solo arpeggios and scales that are harmonically distant from the chord being played by the rhythm section and which are thus more dissonant-sounding.
-For a several bar section where the rhythm section is playing in C7 chord, a soloist playing "outside" might play a D♭ arpeggio and a D♭ major scale.
+For a several bar section where the rhythm section is playing in C^{7} chord, a soloist playing "outside" might play a D♭ arpeggio and a D♭ major scale.
 Playing "inside" is more relaxed-sounding.
 Playing "outside" is more tense and even harsh-sounding.
 Conductors, bandleaders, or producers may ask performers to play "more outside" for certain songs, sections, or recordings.